C_C-SiC_1.jpg

 Composites for Stealth and EMI Shielding Applications

-wave (EM wave).
-With the high resistance to erosion and lightweight, CFRP is
+- Since the carbon fiber is highly conductive materials, it reflects electromagnetic wave (EM wave).
+With the high resistance to erosion and lightweight, CFRP is promising candidate for EMI shielding materials.

 - FRP can be used to stealth application.
-By decreasing reflection of EM wave
+By decreasing reflection of EM wave through absorption and the impedance mismatch, or by reflecting the wave in a different direction, FRP-based radar absorbing structure (RAS) can reduce an object's radar cross section (RCS).

-- I have studied how CNF affect shielding effectiveness (SE) of C/Phenolic
+- I have studied how CNF affect shielding effectiveness (SE) of C/Phenolic composites by measuring electrical conductivity and calculating S-parameters based on measured value.